Mandeepsheoran/TestRail-JIRA-Selenium-Testng-Integration-Project/README.md

 # TestRail-JIRA-Selenium-Integration
-This project contains integration between TestRail, JIRA and Selenium where automation test execution results will be pushed to TestRail and defects will be linked with JIRA stories.
+This project contains integration between TestRail, JIRA and Selenium testng where automation test execution results will be pushed to TestRail and defects will be linked with JIRA stories.

-We can integrate test management tool like TestRail where our manual test cases are availabel and we execute these cases on sprint basis.
-Now we can push our automation test results to TestRail.
-In addition, we can link any failure with the JIRA story after linking JIRA and TestRail.
+Passed test will be updated directed with manual test case in TestRail.
+For failed test case, it will first call JIRA to create a bug and the returned Bug id will be pushed to TestRail which will linked this `bug id with respective test case.

-This will help us to find code coverage in test automation using manual and automation test case metrics.
+This will help us to find code coverage in TestRail using manual and automation test case metrics.

 Following tools are used to achieve this:
 - Selenium